themewagon/Resume-Nextjs/README.md

 ## Author

-Design and code are written by the Wrappixel design & development team.
+Design and code are written by the getnextjstemplates design & development team.

 ## License

- - Design and Code is Copyright &copy; [Wrappixel](https://www.wrappixel.com/)
+ - Design and Code is Copyright &copy; [getnextjstemplates](https://getnextjstemplates.com/)
  - Licensed under [MIT]
  - Distributed by [ThemeWagon](https://themewagon.com)